pencer-io/pencer-io.github.io/_posts/2022-02-08-ctf-htb-earlyaccess.md

 ## Python HTTPS Server

-I forgot the site is HTTPS so my server on Kali needs to be capable of that aswell.
+I forgot the site is HTTPS so my server on Kali needs to be capable of that as well.
 I searched for a python https server and found [this](https://stackoverflow.com/questions/19705785/python-3-simple-https-server), I just changed the server address, and the pem file name:

 ```python
 import http.server, ssl